thegeekyb0y/sklearn-cheat/README.md

 model = Ridge(alpha=1.0)
 model.fit(X_train, y_train)
 ```
+### Lasso
-- **Lasso**: Lasso regression is similar to ridge regression but uses L1 regularization, which can shrink some coefficients to zero, effectively performing variable selection.
+Lasso regression is similar to ridge regression but uses L1 regularization, which can shrink some coefficients to zero, effectively performing variable selection.
 It is useful when you want a simpler model.
 ```python
 from sklearn.linear_model import Lasso from sklearn.model_selection import train_test_split